sek-consulting/react-table-shadcn-ui/README.md

 - [ ] make global search optional (default: hidden)
 - [ ] make pagination optional (default: hidden)
 - [ ] add a way for column styling based on cell value
-- [ ] add a way for specifiy column filtering above the table
+- [ ] add a way to add specific column filtering above the table
 - [ ] add a way for row styling based on the content of a specific column
-- [ ] add a way to handle double click on a specific cell (pass row / column infos to class that uses table)
+- [x] ~add a way to handle double click on a specific cell (pass row / column infos to class that uses table)~
 - [ ] add a way to easily add flag to show column sums in the footer